Abhishek-Gargha-Maheshwarappa/Computational-Skepticism/README.md

 ## Abstract

-Making system trustable and believable is one of the important goals of data science.
-Models are mostly black boxes, where we know little what is happening in the model.
-This plays a vital role in making people trust the model.
-In the places where data model decision is very important like medical field or self-driving car or other critical places, the confidence in the model plays the key role which depends on the understanding of the model being built and used.
+Making a machine trustworthy and reliable is one of the most important goals of data science today.
+Models are many times used as black boxes, wherein we give a particular input, know little of what happens inside the model, and get an output.
+But an important question that often gets overlooked is 'Why?'
+In some cases, one might not care why a decision was made, it is enough to know that the predictive performance on a test dataset was good.
+But in other cases, knowing the ‘Why’ can help learn more about the problem, the data and the reason why a model might fail.
+In cases such as cancer detection, self-driving cars or other critical places that can involve life and death, this becomes extremely crucial.

-Focus is to build a system that can be used to transform the unassured model into assured and dependable one.
-This can be done by different methods in this project we will make use of the model interpretability, causal inference and debiasing to make the model trustworthy.
+In this project, Abhishek Gargha-Maheshwarappaand Kartik Kumar aim to build a system that can be used to transform an unassured model into an assured and dependable one.
+This will be done using established methods and basic concepts of machine learning interpretability.

-First, the Model interpretability will be helping to understand black-box layers of the model and to make better intuition of the model.
-Second, causal inference will be defining the underlying reason for correlation and causation and possible wrong interpretation.
-At last, learning about bias in the model and applying the debiasing method and make sure the model output is debiased.